 Should We Stop Making Mortgage Payments to Do a Short Sale?

-If a homeowner has been struggling to make the house payments and has started the short sale process, it's worth asking whether they can conserve cash by stopping their mortgage payments while their home is on the market as a short sale.
+If a homeowner has been struggling to make the house payments and started the short sale process, it's worth asking if they can conserve cash by stopping their mortgage payments while their home is on the market as a short sale.

-They might have already tried to do a loan modification with their lender but had their application denied because they were current on their payments.
-The lender mentioned that if they were in default, it would help them.
+The homeowner might have already tried to do a loan modification with their lender, but had their application denied because they were current on payments.
+A lender might suggest going into default to improve their chances of approval.

 Are You Willing to Go Through Foreclosure?